faberNovel/git-workshop/README.md

 git add file-or-directory # git reset … to undo
 ```

 4. Look at the files staged for the next commit with:

 ```bash
 git status
 ```

+> The files and directories added at (4) should be listed.

 5. Look at your staged modifications with: